irudnyts/irudnyts.github.io/_posts/2017-09-13-Dortmund-real-estate-market-analysis-linear-regression-models.md

 #       52      141      126      563      843
 # 893.6243 735.4020 587.2990 558.2192 534.7874
 ```
 It is also possible to compare these points with points of largest `hatvalues` and `cooks.distance`.
-The former measures the leverage, and the later meausres overall change in the coefficietns when the point is not used for estimation:
+The former measures the leverage, and the later measures overall change in the coefficients when the point is not used for estimation:

 ```r
 sort(hatvalues(ref_model), decreasing = TRUE)[1:5]